-Chris also had an obsession with guns for quite a long time.
-We never encourage him to use guns and he knew I really did not like them.
+Chris also was obsessed with guns for quite a long time.
+He did not like the NRA but told us he really liked target shooting at the shooting range.
+We never encouraged him to use guns and he knew I really did not like them.
 He was prohibited from keeping them at our house.
-When he started school and had his own apartment we found out that he had bought a shotgun in addition to the pistol he had without even telling us.
+When he started college and had his own apartment, we found out that he had bought a shotgun in addition to the pistol he had without even telling us.
 We took them away for a while.
-He was persistent about getting them back and since he was of legal age to purchase another gun without telling us, we decided to give them back on the condition that he keep trigger locks on them which I bought and installed myself.
+His long-time psychologist also recommend that we take the guns away.
+He was persistent about getting them back and he was of legal age to purchase another gun without telling us as he reminded us.
+As we had no other choice, we decided to give them back on the condition that he keep trigger locks on them which I bought and installed myself.
+I kept the keys.
 I trusted him to keep the locks on.
 He gave me his word but did not keep it.

 Chris had all the love and support anyone could ever ask for.
-His mom and I and Chris would hug and kiss often and acknowledge our love for each other on a regular basis.
+His mom, myself and Chris would hug and kiss often and acknowledge our love for each other on a regular, daily basis.
 He was a really great kid.
-He did not appear to have anxiety or depression often but it did get worse towards the end.
+He was not violent or angry.
+He was not big on illicit drugs or drinking.
+He did not appear to have anxiety or depression often, but it did get worse towards the end.
 He was very sweet most of the time.
 He related to adults better in many ways than kids his own age which he though often acted in a juvenile and boring fashion.
 He was smart.
 He accumulated an incredible and impressive knowledge of anything he was interested.
 He was into heavy metal and picked up guitar rather quickly.
 He took guitar lessons and was getting very good.
 Chris had a hard time growing up.
 He told us often he never wanted to grow up and he had a great childhood.
 Chris made sure he did not grow up.
 He will always be like a Peter Pan figure to me.

 Looking back, his mom and I have absolutely no guilt about what Chris did.
 I think there are few parents that could ever truly love and support their kids like we did for Chris.
 We gave our all to him as we also do for our daughter.
-If a parent does that they can sleep with a restful conscience no matter what.
-Now, I see fathers with their son and feel several feelings like I got ripped off being a father and denied the future which is essential to being a human father.
+If a parent does that, they can sleep with a restful conscience no matter what.
+Now, I see fathers with their son and feel several feelings strike me like I got ripped off being a father to my son and denied the future which is essential to being a human father.
 I also hope they know how fleeting this moment we call life is.
-Being a parent means you are more heartbroken than any lover ever was when your babies have to grow up and you have to help them become happy and functioning adults.
+Being a parent means you are more heartbroken than any lover ever was when your babies must grow up and you must help them become happy and functioning adults.
 There is much sadness and much joy along the way.
 I can’t image the human experience without this tidal washing of the soul.
-When I was Chris’ age I experience a strong sense of meaninglessness and anxiety as he did for a number of years but I was determined to make it through and find life again to love; the simple, bewildering, complete human way of being.
-After years of work I finally made it back and was able to feel love, hope and meaning again.
+When I was Chris’ age, I experienced a strong sense of meaninglessness and anxiety as he did for a number of years, but I was determined to make it through and find life again, to love; the simple, bewildering, complete human way of being.
+After ten years of work, I finally made it back and was able to feel love, hope and meaning again.
 I can tell you that even this pain I have with the death of my son is so much better than absolute emptiness.
 I truly believed that Chris would find his way out too and maybe he did but the shot that ended his life also rang through his mom and my being.
-Life will never be the same but we can and must find our way back to the light only this time with pain and love.
+Life will never be the same, but we can and must find our way back to the light only this time with pain and love.